 Assessment 1 The Food Investigation Assessment worth 15% of the total qualification.
-A scientific food investigation which will assess the learner's knowledge, skills and

-(i) (a) Research and plan the task (b) Investigate the working characteristics, function and chemical properties of ingredients through practical experimentation and use the findings to achieve a particular result (c) Analyse and evaluate the task.
+A scientific food investigation which will assess the learner's knowledge, skills and understanding in relation to scientific principles underlying the preparation and cooking of food.
+A Food Investigation will be set that will require each learner to:

-(ii) Produce a report which evidences all of the above and includes photographs and/or visual recordings to support the investigation.
+- (i) (a) Research and plan the task (b) Investigate the working characteristics, function and chemical properties of ingredients through practical experimentation and use the findings to achieve a particular result (c) Analyse and evaluate the task. - (ii) Produce a report which evidences all of the above and includes photographs and/or visual recordings to support the investigation.